What is Ayurveda

 Students opting for various courses in Ayurveda apart from MD and PhD can have great careers in research.
 On completion of the course students can get jobs as Clinical Research Associate in pharmaceutical companies and research units.

 To become a Ayurveda teacher and build a career in this field, students must complete their post graduation in MD or diploma in any subject as per their interest.
-Students after completing their post graduation can apply for the post of teacher in schools or colleges.
+Students who have completed their post-graduation can apply for the position of teacher in schools or colleges.

 Other Career Options

-Other than above mentioned career options students can opt for the following options as well:
+Other than the above-mentioned career options students can opt for the following options as well:

 Students after completing their Ayurveda course can opt for various career opportunities and can work along with top recruiters to gain relevant experience and practice.
 Some of the job profiles that one can opt for after completing the Ayurveda courses are: